lumen-org/lumen/README.md

 Even for a machine learning expert it may be hard to know whether a model has been trained on the data as expected.
 Possible reasons for artifacts in a model include an inappropriate application of the machine learning method, implementation bugs in the machine learning method, and issues in the training data.
 Direct visual inspection of the probabilistic model provides an approach to model debugging that enables the analyst to literally spot model artifacts that may cause degrading performance.
-Classical approaches to validation would rely on aggregating measures like information criterions or preditictive accuracy scores.
+Classical approaches to validation would rely on aggregating measures like information criterions or predictive accuracy scores.

 ## Education / Teaching

 By its intuitive visual representations of models, Lumen aims to promote understanding of the underlying modelling techniques.
 For instance, the effect of varying a parameter value for a modelling method on the probabilistic model can be observed visually rather than remaining an abstract description in a textbook.
-Similarily, the differences between models/model types can be visually illustrated by plotting them side by side.
+Similarly, the differences between models/model types can be visually illustrated by plotting them side by side.
 Also, probabilistic concepts such as conditioning or marginalization, which are often difficult to grasp, can be tried out interactively, providing immediate feedback.

 ## Data-only exploration

-You don't do any Machine Learning but simply would like to conveniently browse, explore, and compare tabluar data?
+You don't do any Machine Learning but simply would like to conveniently browse, explore, and compare tabular data?
 `lumen` is the right place for you too!
 This is not what `lumen` was built for originally, but regard it as your 'free lunch'.